Salmanahmed-Turk/oop-project/README.md

 # OOP Project – CS-204 Assignment

 ## Project Description
-This project demonstrates key OOP concepts such as classes, inheritance, and polymorphism using C++.
+This project demonstrates key OOP concepts such as classes, inheritance, and polymorphism using oop in java.

 ## Team Members
 - Salman Ahmed Turk